Orbital-Web/Codegraph/README.md

 CodeGraph is a CLI-based AI coding assistant that can index your workspace to answer questions about the codebase and fix/write code.
 It uses an agentic AI flow with access to a variety of MCP tools plus a custom graph (codegraph) of function/classes/modules and their relationships to effectively answer user queries.

-The codegraph currently only supports `Python`, although there are other tools that allow the agent to still find relevent information to answer questions.
-The supported languages for semantic lookup will depend on the embedding model being used.
-The default model, [codet5p-110m-embedding](https://huggingface.co/Salesforce/codet5p-110m-embedding) supports `Python`, `C`, `C++`, `Go`, `Java`, `JavaScript`, `PHP`, and `Ruby`.
+CodeGraph technically works with any language (human & programming), although the actual graph is currently only indexed for `Python`, and the semantic searching tool will only work for languages the embedding model supports.
+The default embedding model is [jina-embeddings-v2-base-code](https://huggingface.co/jinaai/jina-embeddings-v2-base-code), and it supports English as well as 30 commonly used programming languages.

 The project uses `LangGraph` for the agent, `Postgres` for the codegraph and other tables (+`Alembic` for versioning), `Chroma` for the vectorstore, `Redis` for the cache, and `Celery` for the background tasks.
 <!-- + LiteLLM for managing different models -->